terrillmoore/sigfox-bringup/README.md

    I accepted the default; you have to remember this, as this is where your projects get placed.

+### Importing the Projects

-- Follow the instructions in the video https://www.youtube.com/watch?v=VEWrr4t8ujo -- it's got some errors, and you'll find that the Murata LoRa project hasn't been updated.
-Key moments:
+Follow the instructions in the video https://www.youtube.com/watch?v=VEWrr4t8ujo -- it's got some errors, and if you use the[ Murata LoRa project](https://github.com/disk91/itsdk-example-murata-lora) used in the video, you'll find it hasn't been updated for version 1.5 of the IT SDK.

 - https://youtu.be/VEWrr4t8ujo?t=107 shows how to import the projects.
 File>Import>Existing Projects into Workspace, and point to your example directory from above.

-  - You need to link the project to the SDK, which you do https://youtu.be/VEWrr4t8ujo?t=137 by expanding the project in the project explorer.
+- You need to link the project to the SDK, which you do by [expanding the project in the project explorer](https://youtu.be/VEWrr4t8ujo?t=137 ).
 Right click on the project top-level; then `New>Folder`, `Advanced>>`, `[x] Link to alternate location`, and select your `stm32-it-sdk` directory.

   **Very important:** his example repositories already have links to an SDK, but they're wrong.
 So you have to delete them and re-add them.
 There are two places this must be done.

   **Very important:** you must work with the release configuration, but the default configuration is debug.

+  Adding the source files:

   - Right click the project, then `Properties>C/C++ General/Paths and Symbols`.
 Select the `Source Location` tab on the right panel.
   - select Release configuration.
   - delete the old stm32sk src link; it will be the third or fourth line.
   - click `Add Folder...`
   - expand `stm32-it-sdk` and add `src`.
   - **Don't click apply yet**.

+  Adding the include files:

   - Select `Properties>C/C++ Build>Settings`
   - Select `Tool Settings` tab
   - Select `MCU GCC Compiler>Includes`.
-    - Again, remove the old `stm32 sdk/inc` entry, as it's for his system not yours (select it, and then press the icon with the red 'x' right above).
+  - Again, remove the old copy of the `stm32 sdk/inc` entry, as it's for his system not yours (select it, and then press the icon with the red 'x' right above).
-    - Now ad the new, using the icon with the green '+' right above, and select the SDK `inc` directory.
+  - Now add a new link to your imported SDK, using the icon with the green '+' right above, and select the SDK `inc` directory.

 - Then apply and say OK.

-- Change the configuration to `Release` and build.
+- Change the configuration to `Release`.

-- The rest of the information can be ignored.
+The other information in the video, although interesting, is not relevant to this project.

 ## Modify hardware